withastro/astro/.changeset/angry-zebras-fly.md

 "astro": patch
 ---

-Improve some unclear error messages
+Improves the wording of a few confusing error messages